On the equality of periods of Kontsevich-Zagier: A reformulation of the Kontsevich-Zagier period conjecture

 \end{itemize}

-\begin{rem}\mbox{} \begin{enumerate} \item In our setting, it is particularly interesting to study when a compact semi-algebraic set can be expressed as a cylinder by the unit interval $I=[0,1]$, i.e. consider $K\in\Ccal\saq^d$ and $\widetilde{K}\in\Ccal\saq^{d-n}$ verifying that $K=\widetilde{K}\times I^n$.
-Then, we obtain the \emph{flattening relation}:

-\item Notice that the class of $I$ is the neutral element of the product in $\Kcal_0(\Ccal\saq)$, and we denote $1=[I]$.
+\begin{rem}\mbox{} \begin{enumerate} \item The class of $I$ is the neutral element of the product in $\Kcal_0(\Ccal\saq)$ and we denote $1=[I]$.
 Analogously, the class of the empty set is the neutral element of the sum, denoted $0=[\emptyset]$.

-\item It is worth noticing that the point $\RR^0=\{\text{pt}\}$ is not considered as a part of $\Ccal\saq$ in (\ref{eqn:CAS}).
-Beyond the fact that points have not intrinsic euclidean volume, one can see that any class of a point would define a zero divisor in $\Kcal_0(\Ccal\saq)$, since $\{\text{pt}\}\times I\subset\RR^2$ has codimension $1$. \end{enumerate} \end{rem}
+\item It is worth noticing that the point $\RR^0=\{\text{pt}\}$ is not considered as an element of $\Ccal\saq$ in (\ref{eqn:CAS}).
+Beyond the fact that points have no intrinsic euclidean volume, one can see that any class of a point would define a zero divisor since $\{\text{pt}\}\times I\subset\RR^2$ has codimension $1$. \end{enumerate} \end{rem}

 \begin{ex} Let $a,b\in\RRalg$ be positive.
 Define the compact semi-algebraic set